Bill Romanowski: Post-NFL career

 Romanowski co-authored an autobiography in 2005 titled Romo My Life on the Edge: Living Dreams and Slaying Dragons.
 The book became a New York Times best-selling book in 2005.
 It chronicles his childhood, college career, NFL career, living with post-concussion symptoms, nutrition, and recovery techniques used during his NFL playing career.

 He was featured on the cover of the Midway Games title Blitz: The League and adds his voice as Bruno Battaglia, a linebacker in the game who wears his 53.
-He also appears in NCAA Football Series indirectly as LB #53 for the 1984 Boston College Eagles.
+He also appears in the NCAA Football series indirectly as LB #53 for the 1984 Boston College Eagles.

 In 2006, he founded Nutrition53, a nutritional supplement company.
 He was also a minority owner of NASCAR's Swan Racing in 2013; Nutrition53 sponsored the team in 10 races that year.

 In 2024 Romanowski and his wife declared bankruptcy after being sued by the I.R.S. for more than $15 million in unpaid back taxes.